137th Street–City College station

 The 137th Street–City College station is a local station on the IRT Broadway–Seventh Avenue Line of the New York City Subway.
-Located at the intersection of 137th Street and Broadway in Hamilton Heights, Manhattan, it is served by the 1 train at all times.
+Located at the intersection of 137th Street and Broadway in Hamilton Heights neighborhood of Manhattan, it is served by the 1 train at all times.
 The station serves the nearby City College of New York and Riverbank State Park.

 The 137th Street station was constructed for the Interborough Rapid Transit Company (IRT) as part of the city's first subway line, which was approved in 1900.
 Construction of the line segment that includes 137th Street began on May 14 of the same year.
 The station opened on October 27, 1904, as one of the original 28 stations of the New York City Subway.
 The station's platforms were lengthened in 1948, and the station was renovated in the late 20th century.

 The 137th Street station contains two side platforms and three tracks; the center track is not used in regular service.
 The station was built with tile and mosaic decorations.
 The platforms contain exits to Broadway's intersection with 137th Street and are not connected to each other within fare control.